Beula1h/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Changes the value that is stored each time the application is run.

 Prints the string Last digit of [number] is [last digit] and greater than 5 if the digit is greater than 5, zero if the digit is zero, or less than six and not 0 if the digit is less than six and not 0.

+## 2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game
+  2-print_alphabet.c: C program that prints the alphabet in lowercase, followed by a new line, using only the putchar function exactly twice.